-Note: No antibiotic may be administered in any parenteral form.
-2
+No antibiotic may be administered in any parenteral form.
+1

 Amikacin and its salts and derivatives

-Amphotercin B and its salts and derivatives
+Amphotercin B and its salts and

+derivatives

 Apramycin and its salts

 Aztreonam and its salts

-Bacitracin and its salts and derivatives (for parenteral use only)
+Bacitracin and its salts and

+derivatives (for parenteral use only)

-Candicidin and its salts and derivatives
+Candicidin and its salts and

+derivatives

-Carbomycin and its salts and derivatives
+Carbomycin and its salts and

+derivatives

-Caspofungin and its salts and derivatives
+Caspofungin and its salts and

+derivatives

-Cefoperazone and its salts and derivatives
+Cefoperazone and its salts and

+derivatives

 Cilastatin and its salts

 Colistin and its salt and derivatives

 Dalfopristin and its salts

-Dihydrostreptomycin and its salts and derivatives
+Dihydrostreptomycin and its salts

+and derivatives

 Enrofloxacin

-Gentamicin (excluded for parenteral use only)
+Gentamicin (excluded for parenteral

+use only)

-Grepafloxacin and its salts and derivatives
+Grepafloxacin and its salts and

+derivatives

 Hetacillin and its salts and derivatives

 Lefamulin for IV use

-Marbofloxacin and its salts and derivatives
+Marbofloxacin and its salts and

+derivatives

-Mecillinam and its salts and derivatives
+Mecillinam and its salts and

+derivatives

-Mezlocillin and its salts and derivatives
+Mezlocillin and its salts and

+derivatives

 Oxacillin and its salts and derivatives

 Quinupristin and its salts

+•

-Streptomycin and its salts and derivatives
+Streptomycin and its salts and

+derivatives

-Tazobactam and its salts and derivatives
+Tazobactam and its salts and

+derivatives

+Tedizolid or its salts or derivatives

+(excluded for parenteral use only)

-Ticarcillin and its salts and derivatives
+Ticarcillin and its salts and

+derivatives

+Tigecycline

-Tobramycin and its salts and derivatives (excluded for parenteral use only)
+Tobramycin and its salts and

+derivatives (excluded for parenteral

+use only)

+Trovafloxacin and its salts and

+derivatives

+Virginiamycin and its salts and

+derivatives

+Voriconazole

-2No antibiotic may be administered in any parenteral form, with the exception of Ceftriaxone, Clindamycin, and Bicillin are approved for parenteral use by registrants of College, which are approved for parenteral use by registrants of the College for use in Lyme disease treatment.
+1 No antibiotic may be administered in any parenteral form, with the exception of Ceftriaxone, Clindamycin, and Bicillin are approved for parenteral use by ND licensees of College, which are approved for parenteral use by ND licensees of the College for use in Lyme disease treatment.